There were 27,162 HUS employees in 2020. Our average age was 43.5 years.

 At the end of 2020, there were 27,162 HUS employees.
 This represented an increase of about 626 on the year 2019, 464 more than in the budget.

-As at December 31, 2019, there were 26,536 HUS employees.
-This represented an increase of 1,600 from 2018 and 620 compared to the budget.
-The personnel structure has remained similar in recent years; nursing personnel account for more than half of the whole.
-There were 77% permanent employees, a relatively high number and near the average for local government.
+Our personnel structure has remained largely the same in the past few years.
+Substantially more than half of our personnel are nursing staff.
+There were 76% permanent employees, a relatively high number and near the average for local government.
 The majority of employees were in full-time employment relationships.
-The most common reason for part-time contracts was part-time child-care leave.

-The annual overall turnover of the permanent personnel was 8.3%, higher than the annual target.
-Personnel turnover excluding retirees was 5.5%.
+The annual overall exit turnover of permanent personnel was 8.6%, higher than the annual target.
+Exit turnover excluding retirees was 5.8%.
 While turnover at HUS as a whole has increased, there are considerable differences in turnover trends between departments.

 Permanent personnel worked a total of 22,738 person years, 4.5% more (979 person years more) than in the previous year.
 The person year goal set in the budget was exceeded by 3.4% (743 person years).